- Applicable only for Individuals and Hindu Undivided Family (HUF).

 - Actual payment should have been made to claim Section 80C deduction.
 Additionally the payment should be made from taxable income of the year in which deduction is being claimed.

-- Maximum deduction under Section 80C is Rs 100,000.
+- Maximum deduction under Section 80C is Rs 150,000.
+Kindly note that limit has been enhanced from Rs 100,000 to Rs 150,000 vide Union Budget 2014.
 Deduction can be claimed for any of the payment or investment.
 There is no sub-limit for any of the available options.

 - Section 80C replaces the erstwhile Section 88 with more or less the same investment mix available in Section 88 but with a major change in the method of providing a tax benefit.
 While Section 88 provided for Rebate on Income Tax payable, Section 80C provides for deduction from the Gross Total Income.